jezzsantos/queryany/samples/ri/README.md

 > We anticipate that there will be one of these assemblies for all domains in the product.

+> If this sample got any larger we might have an assembly for shared code, like primitives etc.

 ### ???.UnitTests projects

 Contains all unit level tests for all components in the architecture, separated by component.